View all text of Chapter 401 [§ 40101 - § 40132]

 (1) The United States Government has exclusive sovereignty of airspace of the United States.

 (2) A citizen of the United States has a public right of transit through the navigable airspace.
 To further that right, the Secretary of Transportation shall consult with the Architectural and Transportation Barriers Compliance Board established under section 502 of the Rehabilitation Act of 1973 (29 U.S.C.
-792) before prescribing a regulation or issuing an order or procedure that will have a significant impact on the accessibility of commercial airports or commercial air transportation for handicapped individuals.
+792) before prescribing a regulation or issuing an order or procedure that will have a significant impact on the accessibility of commercial airports or commercial air transportation for individuals with disabilities.

 (b)Use of Airspace.—